papyri/site-docs/checklist.md

 A new version of no. 29, now lost, is in Archiv 44 (1998) 75—85 (S. Richter); no. 69 is now P.MorganLib.
 342. Translations of 38 of these texts are in W.C.
 Till, Erbrechtliche Untersuchungen auf Grund der koptischen Urkunden, SBWien 229.2 (1954) and in W.C.
 Till, Die koptischen Rechtsurkunden aus Theben, SBWien 244.3 (1964) 86—200. {ddb:p.kru}

 ### P.LandLeases
 = _Saite Demotic Land Leases_, ed.
 G.R.
 Hughes.
 Chicago 1952.
 (The Oriental Institute of the University of Chicago: Studies in Ancient Oriental Civilization 28).
 Nos.
 1—7; nos.
 2—7 of these texts are from the Louvre.
+[Online: Oriental Institute](https://oi.uchicago.edu/sites/oi.uchicago.edu/files/uploads/shared/docs/saoc28.pdf)

 ### P.Laur.
 = _Dai Papiri della Biblioteca Medicea Laurenziana_.
 Florence. {ddb:p.laur}